-Lennox sought out Brandeis because of his "reputation."346 If the testimony at the Confirmation Hearings is believed, the "leaders" of the Boston Bar thought that Brandeis did not understand his reputation, at least in some elite business circles.347 In asserting what was impliedly
+Lennox sought out Brandeis because of his "reputation."
+If the testimony at the Confirmation Hearings is believed, the "leaders" of the Boston Bar thought that Brandeis did not understand his reputation, at least in some elite business circles.
+In asserting what was impliedly

-^{341.} UROFSKY, supra note 4, at 66-67.
+341. UROFSKY, supra note 4, at 66-67.

-^{342.} Letter from Louis D. Brandeis to Edward Francis McClennen (Mar.
-9, 1916), in 4 LET-TERS OF LOUIS D. BRANDEIS. supra note 148, at 111.
+342. Letter from Louis D. Brandeis to Edward Francis McClennen (Mar.
+9, 1916), in 4 LET-TERS OF LOUIS D. BRANDEIS, supra note 148, at 111.

-^{343.} UROFSKY, supra note 4, at 68.
 344. TODD, supra note 13, at 117-18.

-^{346.} Id. at 66.347.
+346. Id. at 66.347.
 For example, testimony regarding "what is the general reputation of Mr. Brandeis?" was that Brandeis "is ruthless in the attainment of his objects, not scrupulous in the methods he agreed to by Lennox, Brandeis was relying on the fact that his reputation (as he understood it) constituted some of the (implied) terms of the engagement.
 What Brandeis valued in his reputation would have been a good place to begin dialogue with Lennox.
 Mutual engagement between lawyer and client about their own "character" is necessary when situations are subject to change.
 Such conversations may not be easy ones.

 In 1901, Edward Filene approached Brandeis because of labor issues at his department store.
 Brandeis advised Filene to establish a Cooperative Association between management and workers.
-This Association helped reduce labor problems.348
+This Association helped reduce labor problems.

-As we have seen, Brandeis, at this stage in his life, did not understand the necessity of industrial democracy and believed that labor and management could reason together.349 In fact, the Cooperative acted as another tool for management power.
-One can blame the workers who "did not reach out to grasp power but rather shrank from responsibility."350 But, as we have seen, Brandeis's vision was a limited one, and it also may be blamed.
-Edward Filene wrote to Brandeis, "you taught me the wisdom of conciliation."351 The Cooperative Association was a conciliation that functioned to cool labor without giving them power.352 Brandeis, as we have seen, came to recognize that this avoidance of worker rights to self-expression and development stemmed from problems in his practices of renunciation.
+As we have seen, Brandeis, at this stage in his life, did not understand the necessity of industrial democracy and believed that labor and management could reason together.
+In fact, the Cooperative acted as another tool for management power.
+One can blame the workers who "did not reach out to grasp power but rather shrank from responsibility."
+But, as we have seen, Brandeis's vision was a limited one, and it also may be blamed.
+Edward Filene wrote to Brandeis, "you taught me the wisdom of conciliation."
+The Cooperative Association was a conciliation that functioned to cool labor without giving them power.
+Brandeis, as we have seen, came to recognize that this avoidance of worker rights to self-expression and development stemmed from problems in his practices of renunciation.

-In his last will and testament, Samuel D. Warren, Sr. provided that his children were to participate "equally" in the estate.353 To avoid creating a fire sale, the will provided that the executors of the estate could run the business for 18 months following the death and then decide whether to continue or sell it.
+In his last will and testament, Samuel D. Warren, Sr. provided that his children were to participate "equally" in the estate.
+To avoid creating a fire sale, the will provided that the executors of the estate could run the business for 18 months following the death and then decide whether to continue or sell it.
 Samuel D. Warren, Jr. (Sam) was an executor of the estate.
-On the advice of Brandeis, the executors asked

-351. UROFSKY, supra note 4, at 60.
+On the advice of Brandeis, the executors asked adopts, and not to be trusted."
+MASON, supra note 1, at 480.
+One can imagine Lennox, in financial difficulty, seeking such a lawyer to turn his fortunes around.